-How Much May a Roundup Settlement for Non-Hodgkins Lymphoma Provide for Individuals and Families?
+How Much May a Roundup Non-Hodgkins Lymphoma Settlement Provide for Individuals and Families?

 Roundup is used by farmers, landscapers, gardeners and home owners throughout the United States to control weeds.
 While it is marketed as safe and non-toxic, it is now apparent that Monsanto has withheld important safety information on the link between Roundup and Non-Hodgkins lymphoma, as well as other cancers.